wp-plugins/gravity-forms-pdf-extended/README.txt

 * Bug - Fixed issue with Gravity Form Post Category field causing fatal error generating PDF
 * Bug - Fixed number field formatting issue when displaying on PDF.
 * Bug - Do additional check for PHP's MB_String regex functions before initialising
+* Bug - Fixed problem with multiple nodes assigned to a form using the same template
+* Bug - Fixed path to fallback templates when not found

 = 3.3.4 =
 * Bug - Fixed issue linking to PDF from front end